sergrt/tiny_rx/README.md

 [23300] 4
 ```
 ## Run loop executor
-Sometimes there's a need to inject processing into framework code:
+Sometimes there's a need to inject processing into a framework's event loop, such as:
-- Qt event loop
+- `Qt` event loop
-- NoesisGUI drawing routine
+- `NoesisGUI` rendering routine
-- ... etc.
+- etc.

-There's no general approaches to this implementation, so `tiny_rx` provides a class with the implementation of functions:
+Since there is no universal solution, **`tiny_rx`** provides a class with two functions:
-- `add_task()` function to add a task
+- `add_task()` - adds a task
-- `dispatch()` to execute stored task
+- `dispatch()` - executes queued tasks

-It's up to the framework where and when to execute the `dispatch()`, it should be integrated at the right place
+It is up to the framework to decide where and when to call `dispatch()`.
+This should be integrated at the appropriate place in the loop.

 ## `map()`, `filter()` and `reduce()` on different threads
-Sometimes these functions are resource-heavy, so it is better to call them on different thread using `ThreadPoolExecutor`.
-Also it might be useful to execute all calculations on one separate thread with `SingleThreadExecutor`.
-Let's write the code, which:
+Sometimes these functions are resource-heavy, and it's better to run them in separate threads using a `ThreadPoolExecutor`.
+Alternatively, all calculations can be executed on a single dedicated thread with a `SingleThreadExecutor`.
+For example, the following code:
-- executes all `map()` functions on different thread
+- executes all `map()` functions in a separate thread
-- executes all `filter()` functions in the thread pool
+- executes all `filter()` functions in a thread pool
-- executes `on_next()` on another thread
+- executes `on_next()` in another thread

 ```c++
 auto map_executor = std::make_shared<tiny_rx::SingleThreadExecutor>();